johnlockejrr/doc-ufcn/README.md

 model = DocUFCN(len(parameters['classes']), parameters['input_size'], 'cpu')
 model.load(model_path, parameters['mean'], parameters['std'])
 ```

 By default, the most recent version of the model will be downloaded.
 One can also use a specific version using the following line:
 ```python
 model_path, parameters = models.download_model('generic-page', version="main")
 ```

-We store our models on [HuggingFace](https://huggingface.co/Teklia) and every model prefixed by `doc-ufcn-` is supported.

 ## Training

 The Doc-UFCN tool is split into three parts:

-- The code to train the model on a given datasets;
+- The code to train the model on given datasets;
 - The code to predict the segmentation of images according to the trained model;
 - The code to evaluate the model based on the predictions.